GluuFederation/docs-oxd-prod/3.0.1/sources/index.md

 ## Technical Architecture
 oxd is middleware service that simplifies the process of properly securing applications with OpenID Connect and UMA, two standard profiles of OAuth 2.0 for federated authentication and authorization, respectively.

-By default, oxd is restricted to `localhost`, which means these APIs cannot be reached from another server on the network--only by services running locally on the server. oxd should be deployed on each server that has web applications.
+By default, oxd is restricted to `localhost`, which means these APIs cannot be reached from another server on the network--only by services running locally on the server.

 ![oxd-technical-architecture](https://cloud.githubusercontent.com/assets/5271048/22804205/919112e8-eedd-11e6-85a7-60eab8f51585.png)